phil-margetson/ThreadCommissionerKit/README.md

 # ThreadCommissionerKit

-A Swift package for Thread 1.4 commissioning on iOS/macOS.
+A Swift package for Thread 1.4 using credentials sharing (TCS) on iOS/macOS.
 Automatically retrieve Thread network credentials from Thread Border Routers using mDNS and EC-JPAKE authentication with ephemeral admin codes(ePSKc) over DTLS.

 ## Features